-St. John’s wrestling tried to welcome a girl on its team this season.
+St. John’s wrestling tried to bring a girl on its team this season.
 The school said no.

 According to notes Sprague took from that October meeting with President Jeffrey Mancabelli and Athletic Director Dennis Hart, the administrators told the coach coed participation would cause potential issues with other sports and could hurt the wrestling team’s ability to recruit “alpha males.”

-“I still thought that there were things I could do internally at the school to help change it,” said Sprague, 25, who works for a consulting company and is not a member of the school’s fulltime staff.
+“I still thought that there were things I could do internally at the school to help change it,” said Sprague, 25, who works for a consulting company and is not a member of the school’s full-time staff.
 “I made it my mission to do everything I could to get that changed.”

-But as the Cadets near the end of their season, with the D.C. city championship Saturday and National Prep championships later this month, the female student never was allowed to take the mat for St. John’s.
+But as the Cadets near the end of their season, with the D.C. city championship Saturday and National Prep championships later this month, the female student was never allowed to take the mat for St. John’s.

 Mancabelli and Hart both declined interview requests, instead referencing a statement Hart emailed to The Post on the school’s behalf.